 Example #1- most of the information available on this race is overly vague and overly general.
 “The King of the Hammers is a week-long event that consist of multiple races across multiple classes.
 The race lasts approximately 8 hours and covers the toughest trails in the country.”
-This style of writing, and arguably that exact phrase plagues nearly every information source on the KOH.
-It is so painfully redundant and practically meaningless for you as a racer.
+This information is so painfully redundant and practically meaningless for you as a racer.

 Example #2- No, almost nothing on the internet relating to this race will be intended for you as a racer.
 If you need to know how practical pit stops are, how intensive the tech inspection is, when recovery efforts begin, where to find bypasses, style of map to use, equipment you need, equipment to immediately get rid of, etc. good luck.
 Rugged Radios had a pretty solid article by Jon Crowley from 2017- UTV specific but overall MUCH better than anything else, as we found.

-Example #3- Writing articles takes time, trust me- I get it.
-BUT we expected at least one thorough article to discuss racing this notorious event.
-Nope: most sources I found back in 2019 would reach 3 maybe 4 paragraphs, often succumbing to the exact issues described above.
+Example #3- Writing articles takes time, trust me- I get it, BUT there’s not much out there that discusses racing this notorious event.
 YouTube was pretty helpful in getting an idea of the trails but you need to view non-KOH specific videos.
 Most of the KOH videos show the desert, the start, chocolate thunder, and back-door: the rest are very hard (if not impossible) for spectators to access and thus, have practically zero race footage for your viewing.

 Example #4- Overly sugar-coated.
-I think the issue here is more-so in people understating the difficulty and not quite elaborating on the use of ‘toughest race’.
-King of the Hammers is not tough because you have to go over dozens of unrelenting, pure nasty rock trails and overcome7 hours of aggressive driving: King of the Hammers is tough because you possess a 20% chance of finishing and an 80% chance of having your rig towed back in mangled pieces.
+If you’ve never raced it, as most of these journalists haven’t, you don’t quite understand it.
+King of the Hammers is not tough because you have to go over dozens of unrelenting, pure nasty rock trails and overcome hours of aggressive driving: King of the Hammers is tough because you possess a 20% chance of finishing and an 80% chance of having your rig towed back in mangled pieces.
 It will be one of the longest days of your life: the emotional roller coaster of kicking butt, having to rapidly repair your vehicle, kick butt again, break again, etc. is what makes this race so incredible.
 Comparatively speaking, it will make Moab and the Rubicon Trail look like the teacup ride at Disney World- get ready.